 The Pros and Cons

-It is safe to assume that building a structure that promotes environmental awareness is generally good.
+It is safe to assume that building a structure that promotes environmental awareness is good.
 However, you cannot deny the fact that everything that is good always has a drawback.
 And that being said, here are some pros and cons of green buildings you ought to think seriously about:

 Pros of Green Building